Skip to main content

 Jessica Shattuck

-Jessica Shattuck is the award-winning author of THE HAZARDS OF GOOD BREEDING, which was a New York Times Notable Book and finalist for the PEN/Winship Award, and PERFECT LIFE.
-Her writing has appeared in the New York Times, New Yorker, Glamour, Mother Jones, Wired and The Believer, among other publications.
-A graduate of Harvard University, she received her MFA from Columbia University.
-She lives with her husband and three children in Brookline, Massachusetts.
+Jessica Shattuck is the New York Times bestselling author of LAST HOUSE; THE WOMEN IN THE CASTLE; THE HAZARDS OF GOOD BREEDING, a New York Times Notable Book and finalist for the PEN/Winship Award; and PERFECT LIFE.
+Her writing has appeared in the New York Times, The New Yorker, Glamour, Mother Jones and Wired, among other publications.

 Jessica Shattuck